-Person with lived experience - A person with care and support needs who provides insights through direct involvement and their experience of accessing care.
+Person with lived experience - A person with care and support needs who provides insights through direct involvement and their experience of drawing on care and support.

 Personal assistants - Care workers who support people in their own home and/or in the community, employed directly through direct payments or personal health budgets.